 Foundations can be powerful allies and financial supporters of your community’s entrepreneurship ecosystem and entrepreneurial initiatives.
 According to research from the International Economic Development Council, more than a third of organizations in the economic development industry receive financial or in-kind support from a foundation.

-At a recent SourceLink Quarterly Conversation, we asked foundation leaders and a grantee how ecosystem builders can develop dynamic relationships with foundations that invest in community economic development.
+At a 2019 SourceLink Quarterly Conversation, we asked foundation leaders and a grantee how ecosystem builders can develop dynamic relationships with foundations that invest in community economic development.
 Cultivating close relationships with community foundations continues to be an important goal for many affiliates in 2021, as we heard in the December 2020 Quarterly Conversation.

 1. Fit is the keyword.

 Chris Harris, who manages Market Gaps grants at the Ewing Marion Kauffman Foundation, says “fit” is the key word.
 Does the proposed project fit into community?
 Is there a valid need?
 Does the community buy in?
 Will community support the effort long term?
 Do they have skin in the game?
 Can they generate local support?
 Is it measurable?

 Pam Lewis, director of the New Economy Initiative at Community Foundation of Southeast Michigan, added that foundations strive to find the balance of what they are trying to accomplish, what the nonprofit is trying to achieve and how that aligns with what entrepreneurs need.
 The values of organization or program need to line up with foundation’s values.

 2. Build relationships in your community and with funders.

 “Don’t discount the role of the community organizations and their role in the ecosystem,” says Lewis.
 “Partner with community organizations to create safe on ramps for entrepreneurs.
 Entrepreneurs are looking for help to navigate the resources in their communities.”
 She adds, “Build relationships and build trust.”